cargo-bins/release-rust/README.md

 ### Compile out panic messages

 While this is not an optimisation that is on by default, it can be useful to reduce the size of binaries.
 By passing a few extra flags, we can instruct the compiler to remove all panic messages from the binary.
-This is done by forcing `panic = "abort"` in the release profile and enabling immediate-abort-on-panic for `build-std`:
+This is done by forcing `panic = "abort"` in the release profile and enabling the immediate-abort-on-panic feature for `build-std`:

 ```yaml
 - uses: cargo-bins/release-rust@v1